karlbenedict/GEOG485-585/week06.md

 	What is the LatLonBoundingBox of the layer?

 Open the following GetCapabilities request in your browser.
 Select “View Source” from the browser menu to see the delivered XML document (it may appear as an unformatted string of text by default in your browser - if that is the case, save the file to your hard drive and view it in a text editor).
 Use the information in the XML capabilities document to formulate `GetMap` requests for the following map images.
-Include the requests and resulting images in your write-up.
+Include the requestsin your write-up.
 Comment on anything unusual that you notice in the images that are returned.

 [http://gstore.unm.edu/apps/rgis/datasets/92403ebf-aec5-404b-ae8a-6db41f388737/services/ogc/wms?SERVICE=wms&REQUEST=GetCapabilities&VERSION=1.1.1](http://gstore.unm.edu/apps/rgis/datasets/92403ebf-aec5-404b-ae8a-6db41f388737/services/ogc/wms?SERVICE=wms&REQUEST=GetCapabilities&VERSION=1.1.1)

 Question 6
 :	for the area surrounding Bernalillo County (-107.2,34.7,-106,35.25; EPSG:4326) for the `g_2007fe_35_county` layer as a 200x200 pixel JPEG <!-- http://gstore.unm.edu/apps/rgis/datasets/92403ebf-aec5-404b-ae8a-6db41f388737/services/ogc/wms?SERVICE=wms&REQUEST=GetMap&VERSION=1.1.1&FORMAT=JPEG&BBOX=-107.2,34.7,-106,35.25&SRS=EPSG:4326&WIDTH=200&HEIGHT=200&LAYERS=g_2007fe_35_county&STYLES= -->

-	for the same area and layer as a 500x500 pixel PNG <!-- http://gstore.unm.edu/apps/rgis/datasets/92403ebf-aec5-404b-ae8a-6db41f388737/services/ogc/wms?SERVICE=wms&REQUEST=GetMap&VERSION=1.1.1&FORMAT=PNG&BBOX=-107.2,34.7,-106,35.25&SRS=EPSG:4326&WIDTH=500&HEIGHT=500&LAYERS=g_2007fe_35_county&STYLES= -->
+	for the same area and layer as a 500x500 pixel PNG <!-- http://gstore.unm.edu/apps/rgis/datasets/92403ebf-aec5-404b-ae8a-6db41f388737/services/ogc/wms?SERVICE=wms&REQUEST=GetMap&VERSION=1.1.1&FORMAT=JPEG&BBOX=-107.2,34.7,-106,35.25&SRS=EPSG:4326&WIDTH=500&HEIGHT=500&LAYERS=g_2007fe_35_county&STYLES= -->